How to motivate yourself to clean when you’re depressed…

 But when I’m feeling this way and desperate to dig out, this system has worked for me over and over.
 It works for me in deep depressions and in moderate ones.

 Sometimes that tiny sense of accomplishment is all you need to spark a bit of light way, way, way down in that tunnel.

 You will get to the light.
 I promise.
 And I hope you get there soon.
 We miss you.

-**You will notice a peanut butter sandwich theme here.
-In my worst depression, which lasted for 18 months straight (I know, right?), I did the absolute minimum.
+*In my worst depression, which lasted for 18 months straight (I know, right?), I did the absolute minimum.
 Which included slapping together a pb&j every day to eat in bed and leaving the mess out for someone else (aka my husband, who stuck with me anyway) to deal with.
 See, I told you I get it.

 Not to mention, PB&J is amazing.

 How To Motivate Yourself To Clean When You’re Depressed

 If this post helped you, please pin it for later and so others can find it.
 Thank you!